Slow parenting: Play

 Play is a natural part of childhood, which allows young people to explore and discover at their own pace.
-Children invest 15% of their energy in playing demonstrating their natural inclination and the evolutionary benefit.
+Children invest 15% of their energy into play.
 Children have a natural skill for playing and exploring in a way that is appropriate.
 Other mammals also play in developing their own skills in a realistic but less dangerous environment.
 However, formal learning is more beneficial from the age of six.
 Toys, technology and an adult-imposed educational curriculum are not required, according to the philosophy.

 Television

 In general, slow parenting does not advocate watching television.
 Television is not interactive; a person can watch it with little thinking and no action.
-It can occupy an enormous amount of time, and some programs are even inappropriate for children.
+It can occupy an enormous amount of time, and some programs are inappropriate for children.
 At the same time, it is often created by commercial interests with minimal investment in the program content and a maximum of advertising.
 The social aspects of television are widely discussed and often considered to be negative.
 Introducing children to television (including families watching it together) is a recommendation to continue this lifestyle, and a discouragement to any other play or activity.

 It is believed that television advertisements often encourage people further into consumerism by promoting expensive objects which are often unnecessary and ultimately unsatisfying (a satisfied customer may not need to make further purchases).
 The presentation of these to people who are tired or not concentrating is a further risk to their behavioural development.

 However, it is recognised that television is a convenient baby-sitter, and that some programs are enjoyable (The Idle Parent contains a list of the author's favourites).
-Choices might include watching only ten-year-old pre-recorded video tapes, or watching broadcast television with children and giving a real-time commentary on the content and its message.
+Choices might include watching only ten-year-old pre-recorded video tapes or watching broadcast television with children and giving a real-time commentary on the content and its message.

 Safety

 Everyday life does contain risk.
 Slow parenting advocates would argue that in order to develop a healthy understanding of that, children must be allowed to face risks.

 Because many parents have themselves been raised in a risk-averse way, Slow Parenting advocates would maintain that they are often unable to judge which risks are significant.
 For example, stranger danger, a cornerstone of child "safety", has been criticized for allegedly assuming that all strangers are dangerous, and by negative inference that all familiar people are safe.

 An open letter by more than one hundred leading pediatricians, academics, and authors, published in The Daily Telegraph, highlighted how a fast-paced and consumerist lifestyle has emphasized the fear of physical harm and the subsequent emotional and social damage to children.
-The newspaper then invited responses from the public and received nearly 120 pro-slow parenting responses within days.
+The newspaper then invited responses from the public and received nearly 120 pro-slow-parenting responses within days.
 These highlighted frequent assessment, political interference, junk food, television, compulsory schooling, distrust of teachers, and many other areas.
-Some suggested Forest schools and other adventure activities, while many proposed less political interference with schools.
+Some suggested forest schools and other adventure activities, while many proposed less political interference with schools.